ONLYOFFICE/Kubernetes-Docs/README.md

 Here `PERSISTENT_SIZE` is a size for the PostgreSQL persistent volume.
 For example: `8Gi`.

-It's recommended to use at least 2Gi of persistent storage for every 100 active users of ONLYOFFICE Docs.
+It's recommended to use at least 2Gi of persistent storage for every 100 active users of ONLYOFFICE DocumentServer.

 Note: Set the `metrics.enabled=true` to enable exposing PostgreSQL metrics to be gathered by Prometheus.